 Service Magic vs. Witches

 Most cunning folk were associated with angelic forces, while witches were seen as collaborating with the devil to cause harm.
 Stanmore explains, “Some cunning folk were also priests, and some, occasionally, were executed as witches.
 Many would live relatively quiet lives and perform magic for their neighbors.
-What they had in common was an ability to manipulate the world in a way that most mortals could not–and a willingness to sell that skill.”1 This highlights the precarious balance between community service and the threat of persecution.
+What they had in common was an ability to manipulate the world in a way that most mortals could not–and a willingness to sell that skill” (11).
+This highlights the precarious balance between community service and the threat of persecution.
 The fact that most cunning folk were not charged with witchcraft suggests there was something beyond the practice of magic that earned someone the title of “witch.”
-Charges of witchcraft in Early Modern England often targeted women whose actions threatened the establishment (such as healers, midwives, or *gasp* unmarried cat owners).5 It seems that authorities were more concerned with stifling community power than with magic itself.
-In Caliban and the Witch, Silvia Federici writes, “With the persecution of the folk healer, women were expropriated from a patrimony of empirical knowledge, regarding herbs and healing remedies, that they had accumulated from generation to generation.”6 Charges of witchcraft systematically stripped women of their medicinal knowledge, while magicians were permitted to practice as long as they adhered to social norms.
+A 2018 exhibit at the University of Alabama illustrates how charges of witchcraft in Early Modern England often targeted women whose actions threatened the establishment, such as healers, midwives, or *gasp* unmarried cat owners.
+It seems that authorities were more concerned with stifling community power than with magic itself.
+In Caliban and the Witch (2004), scholar and feminist activist Silvia Federici writes, “With the persecution of the folk healer, women were expropriated from a patrimony of empirical knowledge, regarding herbs and healing remedies, that they had accumulated from generation to generation” (201).
+Charges of witchcraft systematically stripped women of their medicinal knowledge, while magicians were permitted to practice as long as they adhered to social norms.

 Esoteric Arts & Scholars of the Occult

 In addition to practical magic, England also boasted serious scholars of the occult arts during the Early Modern period.
 These more elite practitioners tended to be employed by the aristocracy, charging very high rates for their knowledge and skills.
 A recent Folger blog post on alchemy in Elizabethan England by Jennifer Rampling highlights the legendary work of John Dee, the Queen’s personal astrologer.
-Rampling writes that Dee “explored both natural and occult philosophy over the course of a varied, polymathic career,” and “attempt[ed] to unify alchemy, astrology, and metaphysics.”7 A subject of much historical controversy, Dee engaged in various magical arts, such as divination, angelic mediumship, and the quest for the Philosopher’s Stone.
-In The Occult Philosophy in the Elizabethan Age, Frances Yates reconciles Dee’s identity as a “conjurer” with his “earnest claim to be a devout Christian,” by defining him as a Christain-Cabalist who subscribed to a philosophy “developed in the renaissance occult tradition.”4
+Rampling writes that Dee “explored both natural and occult philosophy over the course of a varied, polymathic career,” and “attempt[ed] to unify alchemy, astrology, and metaphysics.”
+A subject of much historical controversy, Dee engaged in various magical arts, such as divination, angelic mediumship, and the quest for the Philosopher’s Stone.
+In The Occult Philosophy in the Elizabethan Age (1979), Frances Yates, prolific historian of Renaissance esotericism, reconciles Dee’s identity as a “conjurer” with his “earnest claim to be a devout Christian,” by defining him as a Christian-Cabalist who subscribed to a philosophy “developed in the renaissance occult tradition” (92).

 The “Faerie Queene” Elizabeth